garikhgh/messaging/readme.md

 curl  -X GET localhost:8081/notification -H "Content-Type: application/json"
 ```

-## The above request should return response like below
+## The above request should return response like below (for one record)
 ```json
 {
   "_embedded" : {